soyoolasodunke/soyoolasodunke.github.io/projects.md

 ## Project Categories

-## Data Analytics Projects
+### Data Analytics Projects
 Projects in this category focus on using data to answer business questions, identify patterns, and support better decisions.
-These may include:

-- KPI and performance analysis
-- Dashboard design concepts
-- Sales and revenue analysis
-- Customer behavior and churn analysis
-- Operational reporting and trend analysis
-- Business case-based analytics projects

-## Business Intelligence and Reporting
+### Business Intelligence and Reporting
 These projects focus on how data should be structured, presented, and used in reporting environments.
-They may include:

-- Dashboard mockups or implementations
-- Executive reporting ideas
-- KPI frameworks
-- Report design logic
-- Visual storytelling with data

-## Solution and Case-Based Projects
+### Solution and Case-Based Projects
 These projects demonstrate solution thinking, especially where business needs must be translated into a technical or analytical response.
-They may include:

-- Data platform modernization case studies
-- Scenario-based solution recommendations
-- Analytics strategy concepts
-- Customer-facing problem-solution writeups

-## Featured Project Areas

-Some of the project themes you can expect to find here include:

-- Customer churn analysis
-- Executive sales performance dashboards
-- KPI design and business reporting
-- Data platform and analytics modernization ideas
-- Business case evaluations and solution recommendations
-- Capstone-style analytics projects

-## How to Read These Projects

-Most projects on this site are structured to answer important questions such as:

-- What business problem is being solved?
-- What data or assumptions were used?
-- What method or approach was taken?
-- What insights were discovered?
-- What recommendation was made?
-- What value does the solution provide?

-This structure reflects the way real business and presales conversations often happen: technical work is most valuable when it is tied to business context and clear outcomes.

 ## Why This Matters